 10. Friends or Family Have Expressed Concern

 Sometimes, those closest to you notice changes before you do.
-If friends or family members have mentioned that you seem different, distant, or down, it may be time to reflect.
+If friends or family members have mentioned that you seem different, distant, or down, it may be time to take a moment to reflect.

 Do Not Wait for a Crisis

 Therapy is not only for emergencies.
-It is for growth, prevention, and maintenance of mental health.
-Just like you see a doctor for physical checkups, it is wise to check in on your emotional wellbeing.
+It is for the growth, prevention, and maintenance of mental health.
+Just like you see a doctor for physical checkups, it is wise to check in on your emotional well-being.

-Seeking therapy is a sign of strength, not weakness.
+Seeking therapy is a sign of strength, not a sign of weakness.
 You deserve peace, clarity, and support.

 How to Find the Right Therapist